Stone Care

 🔍

 Granite is one of the most durable natural stones available, but it is not completely maintenance-free.
 Properly maintained and sealed granite countertops will last a lifetime and retain their mirror polish for decades.
-This guide is written for both stone distributors advising their customers and end users managing their own granite installations.

 Why Granite Needs Sealing

-An unsealed or under-sealed granite surface can absorb oils, acids and coloured liquids, causing permanent staining that cannot be polished out without re-processing.
+Despite its density and hardness, granite is a naturally porous stone.
+An unsealed surface can absorb oils, acids and coloured liquids, causing permanent staining that cannot be polished out without re-processing.

 💧

 The water drop test: Place a few drops of water on the granite surface.
 If the water beads up, the sealant is effective.
-If it darkens the stone and absorbs within 5–10 minutes, the surface needs re-sealing.
+If it darkens the stone within 5–10 minutes, the surface needs re-sealing.

-Daily Cleaning: What to Use and What to Avoid
+Daily Cleaning: What to Use and Avoid

 Use: